 With an innovative idea, a great product at hand, and a well-known, well-connected team of founders, I could witness from the outside since my first conversation with Thomas, that it was easy for Frontastic to create a fanbase.

 However, when it came to convincing customers to go out on a limb and become Frontastic’s first pilot customers, the team found realizing actual conversion to be a whole different story.
-Not only did they have to prove that their Commerce Frontend Platform was offering monetizable benefits to the business of their customers, but they also had to prove market-readiness of the software as well as their trustworthiness as a small team.
+Not only did they have to prove that their Composable Frontend Platform was offering monetizable benefits to the business of their customers, but they also had to prove market-readiness of the software as well as their trustworthiness as a small team.
 What’s more, Frontastic offers a site builder for enterprises, however, if you talk to customers who don’t entirely understand the benefits and challenges the upcoming API economy will bring to their business, there’s a whole new world that you have to explain, too.
 For sure not the easiest task.

 In the end, by creating high visibility for Frontastic and its founders in the eCommerce industry, demonstrating their unbeatable competencies, fully committing themselves to customer success and industry education, and also being a tiny bit lucky, Frontastic won their 1st pilot customer who was far-sighted, innovative, and open-minded enough to agree to realize their eCommerce re-platforming with Frontastic.